sarnesh444/Internship-Kagool/README.md

 Data Engineer

-This was when I started working on the [Global SuperStore Dataset]()
+This is when I started working on the [Global SuperStore Dataset]()

 * The initial target was to explore best-practises for clustering and pre-processing and also create a documentation for the life-cycle of problem at hand and...
 I managed to achieved [this](https://github.com/sarnesh444/InternshipKagool/tree/master/references_for_clustetring)

 ## Day 11: May13th 2020
-#### I had a All-Hands-Meet with the entire Kagool family and Phase-1 Data Cleaning
+#### I had a All-Hands-Meet with the entire Kagool family and Phase-1 of Data Cleaning...

 I initially thought an All-Hands-Meet will not be quite new to my arena,being an operations member with demonstrated history of actively taking part in meets and events BUT THIS WAS A DIFFERENT BALL GAME(the product-walkthroughs RnR for achievers all felt so nice.) everything is perfectly documented and the process is remarkable,the best practises from requirement analysis to product delivery was clearly visible.
-We also had a session of soap-box "An interesting topic(overview of various SDLCs) with a narrative mastery" LITERALLY WOW!
+We also had a session of soap-box "An interesting topic(SDLC and it's impact on product delivery) with a narrative mastery" LITERALLY WOW!

 I had started working on pre-processing the dataset,this the most time consuming part of a data-product lifecycle.
 * I got a skeleton understanding of the data.